The Ultimate Guide To Email Marketing In 2023

 At the same time, it’s important to avoid overwhelming your subscribers with too many emails, as this can lead to unsubscribes and reduced engagement.
 Instead, focus on providing value and building a relationship with your subscribers, using the 80/20 rule as a guideline for optimizing your email marketing strategy.

-2. What are the 5 Ts of email marketing?
+2. What Are the 5 Ts of Email Marketing?

 The 5 Ts of email marketing are a framework that can help guide your strategy and improve the effectiveness of your campaigns.
 They are: